 During the 30 years that I’ve been an activist, I’ve used a variety of tactics, from letter-writing and peace vigils to knocking on doors, but none of them felt adequate to address the challenge of climate change.
 Eventually I started to despair that nothing I was doing really made a difference.

-Then six years ago, I found a group that uses nonviolent direct action campaigns to work for a just and sustainable economy, Earth Quaker Action Team (EQAT, pronounced “equate”).
-As I stepped into more edgy action, I found my own ability to have a real impact.
+Then six years ago, I found a group that uses nonviolent direct action to work for a just and sustainable economy, Earth Quaker Action Team (EQAT, pronounced “equate”).
+As I stepped into more edgy action, I learned how to have a real impact, and discovered my own latent leadership gifts.

-While serving as EQAT’s board chair, I helped to shape our successful strategy to pressure PNC Bank to withdraw financing for mountaintop removal coal mining, and took an active role in organizing major actions.
-After winning that campaign, we assessed other issues we might work on, listening to our own inner guidance and analyzing where we felt the potential to be most effective.
-Since launching the Power Local Green Jobs campaign in September 2015, we have already pushed our local utility, PECO, to increase its commitment to local solar–though we still have a long way to go to get them to our goal of 20% solar by 2025.
+While serving as EQAT’s board chair, I helped to shape our successful strategy to pressure PNC Bank to stop financing mountaintop removal coal mining.
+After winning against a $4 billion-a-year bank, we launched the Power Local Green Jobs campaign.
+Along with our campaign parter POWER, we have pushed our local utility, PECO, to increase its commitment to local solar–though we still have a long way to go to get them to our goal of 20% solar by 2025, with a commitment to equitable access to solar energy and job creation in the neighborhoods that need them most.

 I am excited to share the lessons I’ve learned through my own experience, as well as what I’ve learned listening to and reading stories from a variety of social change movements.
 I’m especially excited to help you step into your own power as you work for a more just, sustainable, and loving world.